preciz/abit/README.md

 * `Abit.bit_at/2` - Returns the bit at a given position from atomics.
 * `Abit.set_bits_count/1` - Returns the number of bits set to 1 in atomics.

+* `Abit.Counter.new/2` - Create a new array of counters.
+Returns %Abit.Counter{} struct.
+* `Abit.Counter.get/2` - Returns the value of counter at the given index.
+* `Abit.Counter.put/3` - Puts the value into counter at the given index.
+* `Abit.Counter.add/3` - Adds the increment to counter at the given index.